tristantbg/kirby-enhanced-textarea/README.md

 ### Buttons

 You can globally define what the default buttons should be.
 By default all buttons are displayed.
-If you don't need the `h1` and `email` buttons for example put the following in your `config.php`:
+If you don't need the `h1` and `email` buttons for example, put the following in your `config.php`:

 ````
 c::set('textarea.buttons', array(